Michigan left: Australia

 In Australia, where traffic drives on the left, the Victorian state government in 2009 introduced the "P-turn", similar to the Michigan left, at the intersection of Moorooduc Highway (C777) and Cranbourne-Frankston Road (State Route 4) in the southeastern Melbourne suburb of Frankston.
 This requires right-turning vehicles to turn left then make a U-turn.
 As of May 2015, local residents had called for its removal.

 On April 16, 2018, a P-turn was introduced at the intersection of Hoddle Street (State Route 29) and Johnston Street (State Route 34) in Abbotsford, Victoria.
 Another P-turn was added in 2019 at the intersection of the Punt Road section of State Route 29 and Swan Street (State Route 20) in Richmond.

 Brazil

 The Michigan left is a commonly used design in Brazil especially in São Paulo and Paraná.

 Canada

 In Ottawa, Ontario, a Michigan left exists to proceed from Bank Street to Riverside Drive in both directions.

-The design has been proposed in Toronto, Ontario, to relieve motorists who wish to make a left-turn on roadways that will contain a proposed streetcar line by the Transit City project.

 A Michigan left exists in Windsor, Ontario, on Huron Church Road, just north of the E.C.
 Row Expressway, where a narrow-median variant put in place years ago is now seldom used due to the realignment of the expressway in conjunction with the construction of the Herb Gray Parkway.

 In Saskatoon, Saskatchewan, a Michigan left pairing exists on 8th Street, just west of its interchange with Circle Drive, as well as a few other U-turn lanes as one heads westbound.

 In London, Ontario, a Michigan left was constructed in 2025 at Highbury Ave and Oxford St as part of the East London Link Bus Rapid Transit project.